Skip to content

 When to Choose an Alternative

 Choose Genome if you want a comparable EMI-style multi-currency gambling-friendly account from a continental European license.
-Lithuanian Bank of Lithuania EMI, EUR-strong, broader feature set than Xace at similar scale.
+Lithuanian Bank of Lithuania EMI, EUR-strong, with a broader feature set than Xace at similar scale.
 For operators where UK FCA regulation is not the priority, Genome competes directly on the same Curacao-and-up segment.

 Choose Brite if your priority is Nordic and Western European Pay N Play instant A2A deposits with a developer experience that prioritizes embeddable checkout.
 Brite plus a separate banking provider may be more useful than Xace alone for a Nordic-focused operator.

 Choose Nuvei if you want one vendor for acquiring, gateway, banking and orchestration.
-700+ payment methods, 50+ acquiring markets, named iGaming clients including Bet365 and DraftKings, scale that dwarfs Xace.
+700+ payment methods, 50+ acquiring markets, named iGaming clients including Bet365 and DraftKings, and scale that dwarfs Xace.
 The trade-off is that Nuvei does not solve the Curacao-bank-account problem the way Xace specifically does.

 Often Paired With